Kathryn Finney

 What is necessity entrepreneurship?

-Necessity entrepreneurship is starting a business because you have to, often after a layoff, a caregiving event, or a corporate exit that was not chosen.
+Necessity entrepreneurship is starting a business because you have to, often after a layoff or other job loss, a caregiving event, or a corporate exit that was not chosen.
 The data shows necessity entrepreneurs out-execute opportunity entrepreneurs in most categories.
+See the [necessity entrepreneurship](/insights/necessity-entrepreneurship) cluster.

 How do you start a business with severance?